You matter. Need help? Get help.

 - Coping skills

 If you’re experiencing symptoms that are disrupting your functioning more than six weeks after a traumatic event, you might want to consider counseling.
-Regardless of your current circumstance, we want to remind you of this truth:
+Regardless of your current circumstance, we want to remind you

 You matter.
 Need help?
 Get help.
 You deserve it – and our world needs what only a healthy YOU can contribute!